nd-nuclear-theory/shell/doc/h2/h2v15099/h2v15099-format-description.md

 The I/O routines in the shell project and MFDn assume that a file with extension `.dat` is in text format, and that a file with extension `.bin` is in binary format.

-The data stored in binary format are essentially identical.
-We thus first describe the text format in detail, then, for binary format, we need only describe the technicalities of binary representation.
+The data stored in binary format are essentially identical (except that the quantum number labels on the matrix elements are omitted in binary format, for conciseness, since they can be deduced from the known ordering of the matrix elements).
+We thus first describe the text format in detail.
+Then, for binary format, we need only describe the technicalities of binary representation.

 ## File formatting: text ##